paulfitz/mlsql/README.md

 #  "sql":"SELECT T1.name FROM airports AS T1 ORDER BY T1.latitude_deg DESC LIMIT 1"}
 ```

+I've includes material to convert user tables into the form needed to query them.
+Don't
+judge the network by its quality here, go do a deep dive with the original - I've deviated
+from the original in important respects, including how named entity recognition is done.

 I've written up [some experiments with ValueNet](https://paulfitz.github.io/2020/08/01/translate-english-to-sql-progress-updates.html).

-## irnet
+## IRNet

 This wraps up a published pretrained model for IRNet (https://github.com/microsoft/IRNet).
-The model released so far isn't Bert-flavored, and I haven't completely nailed down all the
-details of running it, so don't judge the model by playing with it here.
+Upstream released a better model after I packaged this, so don't judge the model by playing
+with it here.

-Fetch and start irnet running as an api server on port 5050:
+Fetch and start IRNet running as an api server on port 5050:

 ```
 docker run --name irnet -d -p 5050:5050 -v $PWD/cache:/cache paulfitz/irnet